 Where Do Homeowners File Complaints Against Their HOA in Illinois?

-The venue for filing a complaint against an HOA in Illinois depends on the complaint.
+How and where you file a complaint against an HOA depends on the type of dispute involved.

-If a homeowner feels they are a victim of housing discrimination, they can file a complaint with the Illinois Department of Financial and Professional Regulation, the U.S. Department of Urban Housing, or file a private lawsuit in Illinois state or federal court.
+When a complaint involves housing discrimination, homeowners may contact the Illinois Department of Financial and Professional Regulation, the U.S. Department of Housing and Urban Development, or pursue a lawsuit in state or federal court.

 Joining and Leaving an HOA in Illinois